Our research is editorially independent but we may earn a commission for purchases made through our links.

 Yosemite is one of the most popular places to visit in the world with its epic vistas and outdoor adventures, which means it’s typically packed with crowds in the summer.
-Although it is a busy national park in the springtime too, the crowds are often more manageable over the spring break weeks so that you won’t be constantly fighting traffic or waiting for other tourists to get out of the iconic waterfall photos you’re trying to take.
+Although it is a busy national park in the springtime, too, the crowds are often more manageable over the spring break weeks.
+This means you won’t constantly be fighting traffic or waiting for other tourists to get out of the iconic waterfall photos you’re trying to take.
 However, be mindful that it is still usually quite cold in March and April, so you’ll likely see a fair amount of snow here before it begins to melt away for the season.

-Nature lovers enjoy visiting Lake Tahoe at any time of the year, but during spring break you can celebrate your love of winter with some skiing here.
+Nature lovers enjoy visiting Lake Tahoe at any time of the year, but during spring break, you can celebrate your love of winter with some skiing here.
 This is an easy spring break trip from Reno and the Bay Area.
-Ski resorts in the Tahoe are often open in March and April, making it perfect to enjoy some spring skiing with pleasant temperatures.
-You can find lots of great vacation rental properties in the Tahoe area that put you up into the mountains near snow sports or also down by the lake, where it’s warmer and you can rent a boat to get out on the lake.
+Ski resorts in Tahoe are often open in March and April, making it perfect for enjoying some spring skiing with pleasant temperatures.
+You can find lots of great vacation rental properties in the Tahoe area that put you up into the mountains near snow sports or also down by the lake, where it’s warmer, and you can rent a boat to get out on the lake.

 Sonoma County is an ideal place to visit for wine lovers and an adults’ getaway for spring break.
-Join a guided wine tour that includes transportation so you don’t have to deal with driving after your winery tastings and tours.
-The local towns of Santa Rosa, Sebastopol, and Petaluma are fun to explore, and the Russian River Brewing Company has become world-famous if you’re more into beer than wine.
-The river that the brewery is named after is nice for tubing, and the redwood forests aren’t far away either.
+Join a guided wine tour that includes transportation, so you don’t have to deal with driving after your winery tastings and tours.
+Some of the best things to do here include visiting local towns like Santa Rosa, Sebastopol, and Petaluma, which are fun to explore.
+The Russian River Brewing Company has become world-famous if you’re more into beer than wine.
+The river the brewery is named after is nice for tubing, and the redwood forests aren’t far away either.

 Big Sur is one of the most stunning natural areas in California and a great place to embrace the hippie vibe over spring break.
 This is a great spring break destination for nature lovers and anyone who enjoys scenic views.
 It’s also fun to check out the nearby Carmel, San Simeon, and Cambria areas while you’re here on spring break.